rsmith-nl/python-examples/README.rst

 The programs in the other directories require additional modules.

-Since the ``tkinter`` module is an optional part of the CPython installation, you have to make sure it is installed.
+Since the ``tkinter`` module is an optional part of the CPython installation, you have to make sure it is installed if you want to try those examples.
+On ms-windows ``tkinter`` is part of the default install.
+When choosing a custom installation, make sure that the “IDLE and tcl/tk” option is selected.
 Some distributions for UNIX-like operating systems put ``tkinter`` in separate packages.
 YMMV.